Fastest Ways to Earn College Credit

 At some schools, you can get up to 60 credits through prior learning credits, including CLEP exams, DSST exams, UExcel exams, and AP exams.

 You may also be able to earn additional credits for work and life experience, professional certifications and licenses, and military training.
-Accelerated online courses also provide a faster route to 60 credits.
+Accelerated degrees also provide a faster route to 60 credits.

 The best way to graduate from college in less time than the traditional four years is to show up with a ton of transfer credits — either from previous institutions you've attended, AP testing, or other credit-earning efforts — and then fit the rest of your coursework into condensed terms by enrolling in an accelerated program.